Around nine months ago, I made a successful career change.

 You also need a strategy for things outside the new job search during the transition period.
 Have answers to: Can you afford rent if you have a month off from receiving paychecks?
 Are you able to terminate your lease if your career takes you to a new city?
 Is your significant other or family in support of the change?

 A career change is a prime example of why having $1,000 in an emergency fund goes a long way.
 This will help you keep your head above water if your finances are stretched during the job transition.
-(For more money makeover tips, order my book Freedom Money.)
+(For more money makeover tips, order my book Freedom Mindset.)

 If you commit to stick at your current job until you accept the new position, then you don’t need to plan as much for the lifestyle transition in between.
 Though everyone needs to create a strategy for how they’re going to attack getting the job they want.